 -

 Reveal the original word once everyone has been whispered to.
-Once the last person hears the word or phrase, they say what they heard out loud to the group so everyone can hear.
-Then, the first person reveals the original word or phrase to see how much it changed.[3]
+Wells says that once the last person hears the word or phrase, they say what they heard out loud to the group so everyone can hear.
+Then, the first person reveals the original word or phrase.
+Wells adds that part of the fun is seeing “how bizarrely it changed along the way.”[9]

 - Every player can pitch in and say what they heard to try to find out where the group changed it.